-Around 4.3 billion people worldwide actively use their email every single day, which is why email marketing is still an indispensable marketing tool despite all the other channels available.
+Over 4.3 billion people worldwide actively use their email every single day — and the numbers are expected to rise to nearly 5 million in the next few years.
+This is why email marketing is still an indispensable marketing tool despite all the other channels available.

 Way before you launch your podcast, it’s a good idea to build your email outreach first, if you haven’t already.
 Begin with your social media followers and existing product users, and create a dedicated landing page for your email opt-in.
 This is important for legal and ethical reasons.

 Then create a campaign to promote your podcast.
 You can also make things special for your email list by offering exclusive content to them.